UmairWaraich07/tesla-clone/README.md

 # Tesla app clone
-👉 This is a tesla clone app.
+👉 This is a Tesla clone app.

-Built with :
+Built with :\
     ➡️ React Js\
     ➡️ Styled components\
     ➡️ Redux toolkit